A friend of Facebook posted a link to this article on Aeon by Robert Epstein, The Empty Brain.

 This too is something we are struggling to understand.
 We are only just starting to map and document how the brain changes through experiences or disease or simply learning, we can see neural synapses change, identify proteins and chemical changes but we don’t yet know why these things happen or how important they are.

 I hadn’t previously thought much about the IP model of intelligence but as soon as I read this essay the understanding that it is just a concept among many grabbed my imagination.
-It’s like when looking at an image in positive space you suddenly see another in the negative, of a white image drawn from the outline of a black one, or when we learn to read, once something is pointed out and understood you can’t easily ‘unsee’ it.
+It’s analogous to when looking at an image in positive space you suddenly see another in the negative, of a white image drawn from the outline of a black one.
+Or when we learn to read.
+Once something is pointed out and understood you can’t easily ‘unsee’ it.

-Similarly, the words we use to describe and understand arguments like this are deeply loaded in unseen concepts.
-Words are conceptual grenades after all, they come packed with overlaid values and assumptions.
+Similarly, the words we use to describe and understand arguments like this are deeply loaded with unseen concepts.
+Words are conceptual grenades, after all, they come packed with overlaid values and assumptions.

 Epstein suggests that we don’t need the metaphor of a computer to study the brain, pointing to cognitive scientists who are trying to see the brain in a more ‘naturalistic’ way or ‘anti-representational’ view of human functioning.
 It will take me a lot longer than it has to read and write this to come to understand the ideas of the two psychologists he points to: Andrew Wilson and Sabrina Golonka from Leeds Beckett University in the UK who blog at http://psychsciencenotes.blogspot.com.au/p/about-us.html.

-What I am struck by from the outset however, is there the logic behind this notion is just as faulty as in the example he provided earlier.
-Consider his: Premise 1: Metaphors are used to help us learn, we use them to interpret the world.
+What I am struck by from the outset, however, is that the logic behind this notion is just as problematic as in the example he provided earlier.
+Consider this: Premise 1: Metaphors are used to help us learn, we use them to interpret the world.
 Premise 2: Outmoded metaphors can hinder our understanding of the world.
 Conclusion: We don’t need metaphors to understand or learn about the world.

-Epstein makes two other conceptual slides of hand in the essay that I felt needed closer scrutinized.
+Epstein makes two other conceptual slides of hand in the essay that I felt needed to be more closely scrutinized.
 By using an example of trying to draw a picture of a $US1 bill from memory as opposed to from observation he says:

 From this simple exercise, we can begin to build the framework of a metaphor-free theory of intelligent human behaviour – one in which the brain isn’t completely empty, but is at least empty of the baggage of the IP metaphor.